Ayoub-etoullali/Ayoub-ETOULLALI/README.md

 <sup>I'm<strong> Ayoub Etoullali</strong>, a <em>Big Data and Cloud Computing Engineering Student at <a href="https://www.enset-media.ac.ma/">Enset Mohammedia</a></sup>

-  - 🔭 I’m currently preparing my engineering degree!!
+  🔭 I’m currently preparing my engineering degree!!
-  - 👯 I love to meet new people!!!
+  👯 I love to meet new people
-  - 💬 𝙰𝚜𝚔 𝙼𝚎 𝙰𝚋𝚘𝚞𝚝 computer science & mathematics [here](https://www.linkedin.com/in/ayoub-etoullali/) ! <br>
+  💬 𝙰𝚜𝚔 𝙼𝚎 𝙰𝚋𝚘𝚞𝚝 computer science & mathematics [here](https://www.linkedin.com/in/ayoub-etoullali/) ! <br>
     𝙸 𝚊𝚖 𝚑𝚊𝚙𝚙𝚢 𝚝𝚘 𝚑𝚎𝚕𝚙.
-  - ⚡ I’m currently working on myself
+  ⚡ I’m currently working on myself

   Immensely passionate about the field of computer science & mathematics and related technologies, and I aim to use my skills to enhance and improve the lives of people.<br/>
   I am a coding enthusiast, and I love to tinker with tech.